wilbcn/HomeLab/Active-Directory-Setup/README.md

 ![image](https://github.com/user-attachments/assets/8e172c58-eb64-4285-9bab-b061f01578db)

 5. In the deployment configuration, we add a new forest.
-For this fundemental project, we call it mydomain.com.
+For this fundamental project, we call it mydomain.com.
 Then finish the configuration and hit install.
-The PC will restart, and the login aftwards now reflects our changes.
+The PC will restart, and the login afterwards now reflects our changes.

 ![image](https://github.com/user-attachments/assets/700a9365-5c4b-4c72-9c30-74c8bc3f4ff9)

 ![image](https://github.com/user-attachments/assets/ee5042e1-6b82-44ae-b81b-41e33a937670)

 ### 4. Create a dedicated domain admin.
-After deploying AD DS, we need to create a seperate domain Admin account, instead of relying on the default Administrator account.
+After deploying AD DS, we need to create a separate domain Admin account, instead of relying on the default Administrator account.
 - This is a best security practice, as the default account is a high value target for attackers.
 - Creating a separate domain admin account allows us to disable or limit the default admin account to reduce attack exposure.
 - By creating a custom domain admin, we can enforce role-based access and apply group policies to limit excessive permissions.